Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/zoo-parque/rules/_index.md

 * When placing animals, they must be placed on one of their **preferred terrains** (see their Passport).
 * Once an Area is claimed by a player, **only they** are allowed to overlap it (and thus change some part of it).

+@TODO: IMAGE EXAMPLE

 Whenever someone **finishes an exhibit**, a **Feed Phase** triggers.
 * Check all **claimed exhibits** that contain at least one animal.
 Its owner(s) must feed the animals inside!
 * You do so by _discarding_ a domino that shows Food from inside the Exhibit.
 (You always discard only 1 food, regardless of how many animals there are.)
 * If you **can't** feed them, _discard_ the domino showing the most animals inside the Exhibit.
-* If this exhibit has multiple players inside, they discuss and choose what they want to do.
-If no decision can be reached, the player who has the biggest area chooses, then the player closest to the one who triggered the feed phase.
+* If this exhibit has multiple players inside, they may discuss what to do.
+In the end, though, the player closest to the one who triggered the feed phase has the final say.

 @TODO: IMAGE EXAMPLE